Lewis Gilbert: Alfie

 Gilbert directed Alfie (1966) starring Michael Caine.
 Gilbert's wife Hylda discovered the play by Bill Naughton when she visited the hair salon and sat next to an actress who was in a production.
 Upon seeing the play, Hylda urged Gilbert to make it into a film.
 Gilbert used the technique of having the lead character speak directly to the viewer, a technique he later also used in Shirley Valentine (1989).
 Gilbert said Alfie was only made because the low budget was "the sort of money Paramount executives normally spend on cigar bills".
 The film won the Jury Special Prize at the Cannes Film Festival, and was nominated for five Academy Awards including Best Picture.
 Gilbert was also nominated for a Golden Globe for Best Director.

-In 1967, Gilbert was chosen to direct Lionel Bart's musical version of Oliver!, but he was already contracted to another project and had to pull out; he recommended Carol Reed, who took over.
+In 1967, Gilbert was chosen to direct Lionel Bart's musical version of Oliver!, but he was already contracted to another project and had to withdraw from it; he recommended Carol Reed, who took over.
 "It was the lowest point in my life," said Gilbert.
 "I'd developed Oliver! with Lionel Bart.
 I had to do The Adventurers instead...
 While doing this film, I signed to do The Godfather.
 Because of their financial problems, Paramount could only find $2m to make it.
 I said it needed $7m".
 So, instead, Gilbert made Friends (1971 movie).

 James Bond

 Although known for character dramas, Gilbert directed three of the James Bond films.
 After some reluctance, he was persuaded by Harry Saltzman and Albert R. Broccoli to direct You Only Live Twice (1967).
-He turned down the opportunity to direct On Her Majesty's Secret Service.
+He refused the opportunity to direct On Her Majesty's Secret Service.
 Gilbert returned to the series in the 1970s to make The Spy Who Loved Me (1977) and Moonraker (1979).
 After the high production costs of Moonraker and the financial failure of Michael Cimino's Heaven's Gate, United Artists was unable to afford to hire him to direct the next Bond film For Your Eyes Only.